konflux-ci/release-service-catalog/tasks/embargo-check/README.md

 | requestTimeout           | InternalRequest timeout                                                                   | Yes      | 180                         |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                             |

+## Changes in 0.3.0
+- updated the base image used in this task

 ## Changes in 0.2.0
 - remove `dataPath` default value